OpenMendel/MendelIHT.jl/docs/src/man/examples.md

 ### Run multivariate IHT

 The values specified in `path` corresponds to the total number of non-zero `k` to be tested in cross validation.
 Since we simulated 10 true genetic predictors, $k_{true} = 10$.
 Because non-genetic covariates are not specified, an intercept with automatically be included.
+Below give 3 ways of doing the same thing.

 ```julia